 The process will take the same amount of time regardless of how solid your lawyer’s grounds for appeal are.
 There are several main grounds for appeal your attorney could decide to use in your motion.

 Suppose your lawyer decides the jury was unfair for some reason.
 In that case, this could be grounds for an appeal and overturning of your case.
-Sometimes a jury is considered unfair if a conflict of interest between the defendant and someone on the jury panel.
+There may be a conflict of interest between a defendant and someone on a jury.
 Race, sex, religion, and other issues can also play in an unfair jury situation.

 Assuming laws have changed or there have been significant changes to sentencing guidelines, your lawyer can make a motion for appeal.